How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Methods and materials

 Subsequently, they were asked whether they have heard about the chatbot ChatGPT (\textit{Have you ever heard of ChatGPT?}) and if so, how often (\textit{never, once, 2-5 times, more than 5 times}) they have used it so far to work on physics exercises in their studies and for other (e.g., private) use cases respectively.
 After that, they were given a brief explanation of what ChatGPT is and what they will have to do in the remainder of the survey.
 We only explained ChatGPT at this stage to not bias the students' responses to the previous questions.

-In the second step, students were presented with three physics comprehension questions (further described in section~\ref{TasksAnswers}) and were asked to give an estimation of their level of performance when the questions would have been part of an exam (\textit{Without solving the question yourself: Estimate how many points you would have received on this question in a written exam (0-6 points)}).
+In the second step, students were presented with three physics comprehension questions one after another (further described in section~\ref{TasksAnswers}) and were asked to give an estimation of their level of performance when the questions would have been part of an exam (\textit{Without solving the question yourself: Estimate how many points you would have received on this question in a written exam (0-6 points)}).
 This form of self-assessment comes close to what \cite{colliver_self-assessment_2005} has described as the “guess your grade” model of self-assessment research.
-Even though this form of self-assessment usually has clear disadvantages (e.g. systematic overestimation of one's abilities, Dunning-Krueger-effect \cite{dunning_why_2003}), we use the students' ratings as an estimation of their potential performance on these questions.
+Even though this form of self-assessment usually has clear disadvantages (e.g. systematic overestimation of one's abilities), we use the students' ratings as an estimation of their potential performance on these questions.
 We did not want to let the students solve the questions themselves, firstly because of time constraints and secondly because their opinion about the presented responses would have been influenced too much.
+However, it is likely that students started to craft a solution in their minds.
 In follow-up studies, one could use other indicators of performance that are not based on self-assessments.